 If you have commenced conversations with a presenting partner in Edinburgh and require investment funding to support the realisation of your project, please contact Arts South Australia to discuss potential contributory funding before preparing your EOI.

-There is a limited budget for the Investment Fund and EOIs will be considered as they are submitted which we anticipate will happen before the end of February 2018.
+There is a limited budget for the Investment Fund and EOIs will be considered as they are submitted up until April 11 2018.

 EOIs will highlight the capacity of your project to add value to the Made in Adelaide objectives and deliver outcomes that will benefit the South Australian arts sector and your place within it and should include: